By Tambay A. Obenson | Shadow and Act August 8, 2012 at 10:32AM

-Arguably the greatest footballer of all time, Pelé - born Edison Arantes do Nascimento - will be the subject of a scripted feature film backed by Ron Howard's and Brian Grazer's Imagine Entertainment, based on a recommendation by New York Cosmos soccer club chairman Paul Kemsley, who owns the life story rights to Pelé.
+Arguably the greatest footballer of all time, Pelé - born Edison Arantes do Nascimento - will be the subject of a scripted feature film backed by Brian Grazer's Imagine Entertainment, based on a recommendation by New York Cosmos soccer club chairman Paul Kemsley, who owns the life story rights to Pelé.

 Jeff and Michael Zimbalist have been hired to pen the screenplay, with the possibility of directing the film as well.
 The brothers Zimbalist last helmed the acclaimed documentary The Two Escobars for ESPN Films in 2010.

 According to Imagine Entertainment, the plan is to produce "more of a coming-of-age story that will trace Pele's childhood until he won his first World Cup in Sweden at the age of 17."